ShiyuFan0820/CSLearningNote/AdvancedDataStructure/ADS_3_dijkstra_and_a_star.md

 Dijkstra's algorithm works well but it will explore shortest path from the starting vertex to all other vertices, if the requirement is just find the shortest path between 2 vertices, Dijkstra's algorithm will do additional works to achive that, in this situation, A<sup>*</sup> algorithm is a better choice.

 A<sup>*</sup> algorithm is similar to Dijkstra's algorithm, but each time when it will move forward, instead of moving towards the vertex which has the shortest distance from the starting vertex, it moves towards the vertex which has the smallest sum of the distance from the starting vertex and the distance from the ending vertex.
-The distance from the current vertex to the ending vertex is an educated guess value, which is called heuristic value.
+The distance from the current vertex to the ending vertex is an educated guessed value, which is called heuristic value.